DebugSteven/ghc-compiler-errors/PITCHME.md

 ```
 Note:
 Is that what we want though?
 Let's look at the info for Maybe
+This was how I originally wrote the code when I was first attempting this
+problem.
+Usually when I run into a type mismatch error now it's because
+I haven't broken the problem down far enough.

 +++

 `data Maybe a = Nothing | Just a`
+`data Nat = Zero | Succ Nat`

 `Just (Succ (Succ (Succ Zero)))`

+Note:
+So let's break it down further.
+We want to wrap the number in a Just if it belongs to the set of natural numbers.
+We also want to actually build the number in Peano representation.

 +++